What you should do when your term policy is about to expire depends solely on your financial situation at that time.

 - Convert to a permanent life insurance policy

 Many term life policies feature a built-in rider called a term conversion rider.
 It gives you the ability to exchange your term life policy for a permanent life insurance one.
 You won’t have to submit proof of insurability and can exercise the option up to a certain age limit, which may vary from one insurer to another.
+This may be especially helpful for seniors looking for a guaranteed payout.

 - Purchase a new life insurance policy